-AASB strongly advises the legislature to follow the priority lists for non-bonded projects as presented by the Department of Education and Early Development and provide funding with no adjustments, deletions, or additions that would not otherwise be of an emergency basis.
-AASB also strongly encourages the legislature and administration, during this time of increased state resources, to make significant progress on eliminating the statewide capital project and major maintenance backlog.
+AASB supports following the priority lists for non-bonded projects as presented by the Department of Education and Early Development and providing funding with no adjustments, deletions, or additions that would not otherwise be of an emergency basis.
+AASB strongly encourages the legislature and administration to make significant progress on eliminating the statewide capital project and major maintenance backlog.
+Enactment of AS 14.11.025 (State aid for School construction in regional educational attendance areas) by the 26th Alaska Legislature was a good step in that direction and is applauded by AASB.

 Rationale.
 The Capital Improvement Projects list goes through a very comprehensive prioritization process developed and implemented, based on need, by the Department of Education and Early Development.
-AASB encourages the Legislature to follow the prioritized lists and recognize that fluctuations in enrollment cause many districts to face varying economies of scale when maintaining educational facilities, Adopted 2000, Amended 2001, 2004, 2008 (Sunset Nov.
+AASB encourages the Legislature to follow the prioritized lists and recognize that fluctuations in enrollment cause many districts to face varying economies of scale when maintaining educational facilities.
+The creation of the school fund for REAA facility construction in 2010 will enable the state to create a pool of funding, up to \$70 million a year beginning in mid-2012, for construction and major maintenance in rural Alaska.
+Adopted 2000, Amended 2001, 2004, 2008, 2009 (Sunset Nov.
 2013)